All Products

 Note

-• You can execute the DROP INDEX statement to delete an existing secondary index.
-The index_name parameter specifies the index that you want to delete.
-You can also specify the keyspace to which the index belongs.
+• Use DROP INDEX to delete an existing secondary index.
+The index_name parameter identifies the index.
+You can optionally specify the keyspace.

-• If the index that you specify does not exist, the system returns an error.
-You can use the IF EXISTS option to prevent the system from returning an error when the index that you specify does not exist.
-This way, if the specified index does not exist, the delete operation is not performed.
+• If the index does not exist, the system returns an error.
+Use IF EXISTS to avoid an error.
+If the index does not exist, the operation has no effect.

 Example